doublegrey/kafka-cluster-setup/README.md

 ## Notes

 * Make sure to remove all comments from the code blocks below
-* Don't forget to change scala version if you chose kafka_2.13
+* Don't forget to change scala version if you choose kafka_2.13